 Sections of the Cover Letter

-You should write your letter using a standard format and content since cover letters for resumes frequently follow a similar pattern.
+You should write it using a standard format and content since such letters for resumes frequently follow a similar pattern.
 This is important so that your future employer is impressed with your professionalism, which will increase your chances of obtaining the job.

 The following are the different sections you should include: